 Our 1940’s bungalow has zero storage.
-The result: All the paperwork that enters our home during the week ends up in various places in the kitchen (despite me trying to keep it in one neat place)… on the kitchen table, the island, the hutch.
+The result: All the paperwork that enters our home during the week ends up in various places in the kitchen (despite me trying to keep it in one neat place)… on the kitchen table, the island, the hutch, chairs.

 This means that when we’re looking for that water bill or the school trip form we can’t find anything!

-Eventually I would love to go completely paperless.
-I found an e-book called The Paperless Home from Just a Girl and Her Blog.
-Saving trees while decluttering your home is good thing, but until I get around to doing this I have a simple solution to organizing paperwork that comes into our home every week..
+Eventually, I would love to go completely paperless.
+Saving trees while decluttering your home is a good thing, but until I get around to doing this I have a simple solution to organizing paperwork that comes into our home every week.

-OUR FAMILY INBOX.
 The idea of the family inbox is to only keep ‘active items’.
 In other words tasks you need to keep on hand now or to-do items you need to complete in the next week or so.
-Once you have payed a bill go ahead and shred or file.
+Once you have paid a bill go ahead and shred or file.
 You don’t want your family inbox to be another place that all the paperwork piles up 🙂

 STEP 1.
 GATHER